appleseedhq/blenderseed/docs/panels/world/world_panel.rst

 World Panel
 ===========
-The world panel contains settings that affect the entire 'world' of the 3D scene.
+The world panel contains settings that affect the entire "world" of the 3D scene.

 .. toctree::
 	:maxdepth: 2